kellyke01/belly-button-challenge-module14/README.md

 I made sure each call function switced with each item change.
 I then made sure to call the initial function and made sure it all showed up into the website.

+in looking at this data I had no idea how much bacteria is housed in belly buttons.
+Seeing just how many different types there are was very interesting to me.
+I also could infer that majority of people HAVE a steady supply of bacteria located in their belly buttons.
+When looking at the data, I noticed most people have at least two different types of bacterias in rather large amounts in their belly buttons.